phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 * Be very careful with every pull and push command to make sure it's from/to the right repo/fork/branch and contains what is intended.
 _Use ‘git status’ and ‘git remote -v’ frequently._

+* When submitting a Pull Request (PR) to the Consortium, please follow these steps:
+1. _Update your development branch on your fork to the current version of the CICE Consortium's master branch._
+2. _Run the appropriate tests (see [Resource Guide](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index#model-testing) for details) and post the results._
+3. _Break your PR's into multiple pieces if there are multiple groups of changes._ This is especially important if some changes are bit-for-bit and others are not.

 See also our [Software Development Practices](https://github.com/CICE-Consortium/About-Us/blob/master/SoftwareDevelopmentPractices.pdf).

 # Overview